 2. Digital channels

 Each digital channel needs a tailored strategy—they are levers that can be pulled for different goals.
 “The channel determines the promotional strengths of your content,” says Crestodina.
-Here are some examples:

 Webinars are live, virtual events that are executed online.
 It’s an interactive format with video and audio that gives you an excellent opportunity to listen to customer questions.
 You can use these questions to inform your next piece of content.

 Paid search is a type of digital marketing where search engines like Google allow advertisers to show ads on their search engine results pages (SERP).

-Social media marketing helps build brand loyalty and stronger customer relationships.
+Social media helps build brand loyalty and stronger customer relationships.
 Show how you’re living your brand values, post eye-catching content, and hear what your customers have to say.